Rumors of alleged misuse of Jefferson County resources have been spreading over the past few weeks.

 A group of concerned Jefferson County taxpayers have signed a petition demanding a full scale, independent, forensic audit of the Sheriff’s Office.
 Baxter is among those who signed the petition.
 He said the group will go before the Jefferson County Board of Commissioners as a scheduled agenda item at its meeting next week.

-"It's just a bunch of very concerned citizens that have had some informal meetings, telephone conferences and emails that have decided we're tired of this crap and we're going to do something about it," said Baxter.
+“It’s just a bunch of very concerned citizens that have had some informal meetings, telephone conferences and emails that have decided we’re tired of this crap and we’re going to do something about,” said Baxter.

 Jefferson County commissioners issued a joint written statement regarding the cell phone.
 In that statement they note that since the sheriff needs to be accessed 24-7, a “back-up” cell phone was issued.